Signs of alopecia vary between women, men, teenagers, and children. Each case has its own symptoms of hair loss.

 In a female, the general hair thinning occurs in the whole scalp, especially in the crown of the head, then, an episode of alopecia takes place.
 This thinning hair may lead to hair loss and alopecia.

-However too little or too much hair loss, the hair takes longer to grow back.
+No matter how less or much hair loss, the process of hair growth takes longer.
 In some cases, hair might grow back but falls out again.